rafi-gemhar33/rails-notes/ruby/8_strings_symbols_and_other_scalar_objects.md

 - `%Q{}` & `%{}` (percent sign and delimiter),
   -a double-quoted string

-### “HERE” DOCUMENTS
+### "HERE" DOCUMENTS
 - multiline string, it’s physically present __"here"__ in the program file
-- <<EOM means the text that follows, up to but not including the next occurrence of “EOM.”
+- <<EOM means the text that follows, up to but not including the next occurrence of "EOM."
 - The delimiter can be any string; EOM (end of message) is a common choice.
 - `SQL` is also common because SQL queries can get lengthy